The role of elastic instability on the self-assembly of particle chains in simple shear flow: Results and Discussion

 Both the analysis of the relative chain length population and the $A_f$ have raised the same question: is the decrease in FISA at long-times due to the migration of longer chain particles away from the focal plane or is it due to the break down of these same particle chains back to single particles?

-In order to address this question, we have followed the approach introduced by Mirsepassi \textit{et al}. \cite{mirsepassi2012particle}, whereby one could reveal the existence of migration during flow by normalising the change in the number of particles in each frame (independently on whether they are single or belonging to chains of different length) to the average number of particles in each image determined over the entire measurement duration.
+To address this question, we have followed the approach introduced by Mirsepassi \textit{et al}. \cite{mirsepassi2012particle}, whereby one could reveal the existence of migration during flow by normalising the change in the number of particles in each frame (independently on whether they are single or belonging to chains of different length) to the average number of particles in each image determined over the entire measurement duration.
 In Fig.\ref{fig:AlignmentFactor}-(D) we report the results of such analysis with a moving average window of $30$s width.
-Notably, despite the existence of significant fluctuations, all curves fluctuates around a constant value equal to $1$, which suggests that the average number of particles in the bulk of the PAM solution does not change during the measurements; hence, migration of particles out of the focal plane does not occur.
-This result further corroborate our hypothesis that the reduction in FISA at long-times is likely to be due to the longer particle chains breaking down back into shorter chain lengths.
+Despite the existence of significant fluctuations, all curves fluctuates around a constant value equal to $1$, which suggests that the average number of particles in the bulk of the PAM solution does not change during the ($30$mins) measurements; hence, it is unlikely that the migration of particles out of the focal plane can fully justify the decrease in $A_f$, although it cannot be fully discarded.
+Additionally, the sedimentation time of the particles was considered, due to the decrease in the $27.68$s$^{-1}$ PAM curve after $\sim20$mins, but no agglomerates were observed at the bottom of the shear cell after the experiments, suggesting its influence is insignificant and therefore the decrease seen in this curve is caused by a yet unknown phenomenon.
+These results further corroborate our hypothesis that the reduction in FISA at long-times is likely to be due to the longer particle chains breaking down back into shorter chain lengths.

-This poses a further question: what would cause the particles chains to break down?
-A possible cause would involve the mechanical ``\textit{degradation}'' of the PAM when exposed to constant shear rate over a long period of time.
-There has been significant work across disciplines investigating the mechanical degradation of PAM \cite{mansour2014situ,xiong2018polyacrylamide,rho1996degradation,al2013rheology,vazquez2001shear}, albeit at significantly greater shear rates than those utilised here and therefore it is unlikely that the PAM used in this study experiences fission of the polymer chains as described in literature.
-A more likely scenario is related to the ``\textit{disentanglement}'' process of the polymer chain, as described by Vazquez \textit{et al.} \cite{vazquez2001shear}.
-This phenomenon would occur on time scales much longer than $\lambda$ and would produce a drop in the intrinsic viscosity of the PAM, thus leading to the breakdown of the longer chain particles.